All employees have the right to work in an environment where they feel

 affected by diseases from exposure to toxic materials, such as asbestos.

-which means we can assess your situation and determine who is at fault
+we can assess your situation and determine who is at fault for your workplace

-for your workplace injuries.
-Workers have options when it comes to receiving
+injuries.
+Workers have options when it comes to receiving financial assistance

-financial assistance after an accident, such as workers’ compensation
+after an accident, such as workers’ compensation insurance or filing

 Over the years, we’ve recovered millions of dollars for injured victims